-- 1. The application is for an Eligible Project. - The applicant(s) is/are an Eligible Applicant.

-- 3. The applicant(s) agree(s) to and the project can satisfy all Conditions of Funding. - 4.
-The proposed acquisition is not part of a local government's condition placed upon the issuance of an entitlement for use of a specific property. - 5.
-The property has no known agricultural constraints (e.g., due to soil or water contamination). - 6.
-Protection of the property will support infill and compact development. - 7.
-The proposal will support the implementation of an adopted or draft Sustainable Communities Strategy or, if a Sustainable Communities Strategy is not required for a region by law, a regional plan that includes policies and programs to reduce greenhouse gas emissions. - 8.
-The project is consistent with California's Planning Priorities - 9.
-The property is in an area with the necessary market, infrastructure, and agricultural support services to support long-term commercial agricultural production. - 10.
-The property is expected to continue to be used for, and is large enough to sustain, commercial agricultural production. - 11.
-The project demonstrates that it will achieve a reduction in GHG emissions using CARB's Quantification Methodology for Agricultural Lands Conservation. - 12.
-The property is at risk of conversion to non-agricultural uses as determined using at least one of the risk options.

-For local government applicants only: The local government applicant has not acquired, nor proposes to acquire, the interest in real property through the use of eminent domain, unless requested by the owner of the land.
+- 1. The application is for an Eligible Project. - 2.
+The applicant(s) is/are an Eligible Applicant. - 3.
+The proposed acquisition is not part of a local government's condition placed upon the issuance of an entitlement for use of a specific property. - 4.
+The property has no known agricultural constraints (e.g., due to soil or water contamination). - 5.
+Protection of the property will support infill and compact development. - 6.
+The proposal will support the implementation of an adopted or draft Sustainable Communities Strategy or, if a Sustainable Communities Strategy is not required for a region by law, a regional plan that includes policies and programs to reduce greenhouse gas emissions. - 7.
+The project is consistent with California's Planning Priorities - 8.
+The property is in an area with the necessary market, infrastructure, and agricultural support services to support long-term commercial agricultural production. - 9.
+The property is expected to continue to be used for, and is large enough to sustain, commercial agricultural production. - 10.
+The project demonstrates that it will achieve a reduction in GHG emissions. - 11.
+The property is under pressure of being converted to non-agricultural uses. - 12.
+For local government applicants only: The local government applicant has not acquired, nor proposes to acquire, the interest in real property through the use of eminent domain, unless requested by the owner of the land. - Acquisitions to promote healthy trees, shrubs, and perennial forbs for the cultivation of traditional foods, herbal medicine, fibers (such as basketry material), and dyes, and where the applicant or co-applicant is a California Native American tribe, are exempt from requirements related to commercial agricultural production.